For immediate release: 11 Feb 2020

-This makes a very meaningful difference in overall data consumption and Wi-Fi quality without compromising guest experience.
+These make a very meaningful difference in overall data consumption and Wi-Fi quality without compromising the guest experience.

 Installation is easily done by setting up a RebelRocket DNS relay on each vessel, wherever they are.
 In fact, one of GCC’s small ships, Corinthian, is using RebelRocket and is currently sailing somewhere in the South Pole.